alexshtf/autodiff/Readme.md

 # Documentation
-The [Documentation](doc/Documentation.md) contains some basic tutorials, we have 0an [article](http://www.codeproject.com/KB/library/Automatic_Differentiation.aspx) on CodeProject, and finally source code contains some code examples in addition to the code of the library itself.
+The [Documentation](doc/Documentation.md) contains some basic tutorials, we have an [article](http://www.codeproject.com/KB/library/Automatic_Differentiation.aspx) on CodeProject, and finally source code contains some code examples in addition to the code of the library itself.

 # Motivation
 There are many open and commercial .NET libraries that have numeric optimization as one of their features (for example, [Microsoft Solver Foundation](http://msdn.microsoft.com/en-us/devlabs/hh145003.aspx),  [AlgLib](http://www.alglib.net),[Extreme Optimization](http://www.extremeoptimization.com/), [CenterSpace NMath](http://www.centerspace.net/)) .
 Most of them require the user to be able to evaluate the function and the function's gradient.
 This library tries to save the work in manually developing the function's gradient and coding it.